Loading...

 Certain foods are excellent sources for nutrients that help to calm your body’s stress response and rebalance cortisol levels, removing these blocks to weight loss.
 Stress-fighting foods are also perfect for sustainable weight loss because they can form the basis of a low glycemic, whole foods-based diet — aka, a “no gimmick” diet that works!
 As you plan healthy meals and snacks, try to include these stress-fighting favorites:

 • Wild caught salmon provides protein to stabilize blood sugars and curb excess production of cortisol.
-Salmon also contains beneficial amounts of Omega 3s to help boost mood and emotional well-being, two key ingredients to keep you motivated on your weight loss journey.
+Salmon also contains beneficial amounts of Omega-3s to help boost mood and emotional well-being, two key ingredients to keep you motivated on your weight loss journey.

 • Dark leafy greens provide magnesium, a vital mineral to support the adrenal glands in regulating cortisol and balancing other stress hormones.
 Try organic kale, spinach and mustard greens.